SvenGerloff/online_sexism_detection/README.md

 1. **Train or Load a Model**: The script can either train a new model based on the configuration file or load a pre-trained model.
 2. **Generate Predictions**: After training or loading the model, the script predicts the labels for the test data and writes the results to the `data_submission` folder.

-This setup ensures a streamlined workflow for model training, evaluation, and generating prediction outputs.

 ### Models

 #### Deep-Learning Models

+- DilBERT

 #### Non-Deep-Learning Models

-- Naive Bayes
+- Multinomial Naive Bayes
+- Support Vector Classification
+- LogisticRegression

 ### Report - Milestone 2 (PDF)